RU-System-Software-and-Security/NIC/README.md

 $ python PCA.py
 ```

-The outputs of some layes are too large to be used to train a osvm.
-In this step, we use Principal component analysis (PCA) to reduce dimensionality.
+The outputs of some layes are too large to be used to train an osvm.
+In this step, we use Principal Component Analysis (PCA) to reduce dimensionality.
 Currently, we use 5000 as the default value.
 This is not necessary if you have enough computing resources.

 - Step 2.1: VI